hmrc/self-assessment-api-legacy/public/api/conf/1.0/docs/overview.md

 or as multiple smaller _update periods_, covering the whole period so long as there are no gaps, and no overlaps amongst the _update periods_.

+If the information given in an _update_ covers more than one _obligation_ period, your software needs to split that information to ensure it’s included in the correct _obligation_ period

 More accurate tax calculations can be provided when businesses' allowances and adjustments, and personal savings and dividend income are also provided, though these details are not required to meet obligations.